Scille/parsec-cloud/docs/userguide/revoke_user.rst

 Revocation
 ----------

-Revocation is done from the client:
+Revocation is done from the client, this option is accessible by right-clicking on a user:

 .. image:: screens/revoke_user.png
     :align: center